Master’s Thesis Guidelines for Music and Technology

 Written component

-The written component is an academic text of approximately 50 pages, written in English, Finnish or Swedish, to be published in the University of the Arts Helsinki repository Taju.
+The written component is an academic text of approximately 50 pages, written in English, Finnish or Swedish, to be published in the Uniarts Helsinki repository (Taju – LINK).

 While the form and structure of the written work will vary according to each project, the text must provide context and articulate the candidate’s vision of the demonstrative component.
 Contextualization involves situating the work (the demonstrative component) within a broader framework of existing knowledge and practices, explaining its relation to previous studies, theories, and artistic movements.
 This may include: